Products and Solutions

 Zend Server releases typically support multiple PHP runtime versions.
-In general, one yearly Zend Server release will be designated as a Long Term Support (LTS) version for a specific mature PHP major runtime version.
-Once such a Zend Server release has been defined, it serves as the long term supported maintenance environment for that major PHP version (no additional Zend Server major releases will generally be planned for that PHP runtime version).
+In general, one yearly Zend Server release will be designated as a LTS version for a specific mature PHP major runtime version.
+Once such a Zend Server release has been defined, it serves as the long-term supported maintenance environment for that major PHP version (no additional Zend Server major releases will generally be planned for that PHP runtime version).

-The support period for a given major PHP version begins with the first Zend Server release that includes it, typically available several months following the PHP version GA release (thus giving it time to stabilize for production use).
-Over the 2 year lifespan of the PHP version, additional Zend Server releases may be made available that support that PHP version.
+The support period for a given major PHP version begins with the first Zend Server release that includes it, typically available several months following the PHP version general availability (GA) release, having given it time to stabilize for production use.
+Over the 2-year lifespan of the PHP version, additional Zend Server releases may be made available that support that PHP version.
 Finally, the LTS release of Zend Server for that PHP version will be supported for at least an additional 3 years, completing a total of at least 5 years of support for the PHP runtime environment version.
-Long term support is provided for production systems according to the Zend Server production SLA subscription.
+Long-term support is provided for production systems per the Zend Server production SLA subscription.

-Start Date: General Availability of Zend Server containing the specific major PHP version
+Start Date: GA of Zend Server containing the specific major PHP version

-Active release support is provided according to the product SLA tier and scope of support coverage.
-In the Active release support phase, Zend provides enhanced versions of the runtime on a periodic basis as well as full technical support.
-Zend will also deliver bug and security fixes for issues identified and qualified by Zend with high severity on a continuous basis.
-While in this period, Zend will also address specific customer requested bug fixes in PHP, Zend Server or Zend Framework for Enterprise SLA accounts.
-During this support period, bug fixes, PHP runtime updates and security fixes can be addressed in a new minor version or will be provided as a hotfix for the current and previous minor version.
+Active release support is provided per the product SLA tier and scope of support coverage.
+In the Active release support phase, the Zend team, at Rogue Wave, provides enhanced versions of the runtime on a periodic basis as well as full technical support.
+They'll deliver bug and security fixes for issues identified and qualified by the team with high severity on a continuous basis.
+While in this period, They'll also address specific customer requested bug fixes in PHP, Zend Server, or Zend Framework for Enterprise SLA accounts.
+During this support period, bug fixes, PHP runtime updates, and security fixes can be addressed in a new minor version or will be provided as a hotfix for the current and previous minor version.

 Start Date: 24 months after the GA of Zend Server for a PHP major version for an additional 36 months

-For older Zend Server and PHP runtime versions that fall outside the scope of the committed SLA tiers and long term support durations, Zend can typically provide an extended period of support and fixes based on the specific version.
+For older Zend Server and PHP runtime versions that fall outside the scope of the committed SLA tiers and long-term support durations, the Zend team can typically provide an extended period of support and fixes based on the specific version.
 Such extended period agreements are limited to Enterprise SLA subscriptions where the scope and extent of the support is defined in a customer specific Extended SLA agreement.